YohannFaure/ProjetNetwork/README.md

 ### 3.3 - Degree cutting

-To cut according to the degree of the nodes, we need to find out what the distribution of the degrees is.
+To cut according to the degree of the nodes, we need to find out what the distribution of degrees is.
 To do so, we designed two functions called `degree_distribution`, and `Degree_distribution_plot`, that do just what their names indicate.

 ```python
 >>> NA.Degree_distribution_plot(G)